 - Footage of violent crimes such as robberies or rape being committed that provide no education or explanation to viewers.

-- Mobile phone, dash cam, or closed-circuit TV footage showing the injured or killed in a road accident accompanied by titles such as 'Crazy accident' or 'Warning: Lots of blood'.
+- Cell phone, dash cam, or closed circuit TV footage showing the injured or killed in a road accident accompanied by titles such as “Crazy accident” or “Warning: Lots of blood.”

 - Videos of beheadings.

 - One-sided fights with titles like "Watch this guy get beat-up!"